How to Become a Licensed Mental Health Counselor (LMHC)

 The employment opportunities and fields of specialization for Licensed Mental Health Counselors can be broad depending on the state in which you practice.
 Most mental health agencies employ mental health counselors with different specialized certifications to provide their clients with the best portfolio of services.

-As a mental health counselor, you may also branch off into private practice once you’ve received all of your practice credentials.
-This can be a beneficial way for you to manage your client base and salary over the life of your career.
+As a mental health counselor, you may also branch into private practice once you’ve received all your practice credentials.
+This can be a beneficial way to manage your client base and salary over the life of your career.

 Whether you choose to partner with hospitals, community mental health centers, mental health agencies, schools, or work on your own, there can be ample opportunity for growth within the field of mental health counseling.
 Take a look below at some of the average LMHC salaries.